1-Year-Old Attacked By Family Pit Bull, Suffers Life-Threatening Injuries

 FALMOUTH (CBS) – A 1-year-old girl has life-threatening injuries after she was attacked by the family dog, authorities say.

-Falmouth police say the girl was playing in the kitchen with her father Sunday morning when the pit bull terrier attacked and bit her in the face.
+Falmouth police say the girl was playing in the kitchen with her father nearby Sunday morning when the pit bull terrier attacked and bit her in the face.

 Her father was unable to separate the dog from the child, police said.
 He grabbed a pistol but when he realized it was unloaded he picked up a knife and stabbed the pit bull.